-- Typed or handwritten in black ink. - o Color may be used on the Cover, Table of Contents, Expression Pages and the Collection of Work. - If handwritten, text must be written legibly.
+- o Typed or handwritten in black or blue ink. - Color may be used on the Title Page, Table of Contents, Expression Pages and the Collection of Work. - o If handwritten, text must be written legibly.
 If typed, no less than 11 point in an easy to read font.
 Font size may differ for headings and emphasis in text.